 •Water & Other Utilities (Phone, Electric, Garbage, Internet)

 There are too many specific topics to list here but a business (operational) plan doesn’t even touch on what the realities are of the day-to-day operations.
-We know how to develop, build, and operate a cable park, and can teach you what to expect.
+We can help you develop, build, and operate a cable park, and can teach you what to expect.
 We can also help with daily tasks, checklists, how to’s, and preparedness in every single category from safety to marketing to keeping the books to what to look for in an employee.

 The most common questions we receive are: How much money will this cost?
 What’s the ROI? and What kind of income can we expect?
 Well, most of that information is going to be highly confidential but if nothing else you read or hear sticks in your brain, (from us or anyone else) remember this: Do not trust information coming from anyone that is not a cable park owner, or hasn’t done what you are trying to do.
-And never trust information coming from the cable manufacturers (their only goal is to sell a cable.)
 It is also wise to remember that every market is slightly different; what works in Florida may not work in Canada.
 Today, we know the numbers as good or better than anyone in the industry and can tell you we have seen the numbers forecasted by others for many projects.
 To say that they are unrealistic would be a wild understatement.
-Many cable parks have failed, or will fail because they relied on terrible income projections, were underfunded, or have inexperienced management.
-Predictable income is the single most important issue for your long term success!
-Don’t muck it up by being unrealistic or wishful in your planning.
+Many cable parks have failed, or will fail because they didn’t plan income accordingly, were underfunded, or have inexperienced management.
+Income is the single most important issue for your long term success so don’t muck it up by being unrealistic or wishful in your planning.
 Unless grandma, daddy, or other family/friend monies are funding your project and/or you have an unlimited budget, be smart.
 Get real advice before pushing all your chips forward.

 Access to Money

-Unless you have access to unlimited funds, building and operating a cable park is a full time job with zero/low pay for at least 2 years.
-Until you open and make that first sale, your income with your project is also absolute zero – and could stay minimal for the first 3 years.
+Unless you have access to unlimited funds, building and operating a cable park is a full time job with zero/low pay for at 1+ years.
+Until you open and make that first sale, your income with your project is also absolute zero – and could stay minimal for a few years.
 If you are doing this for a paycheck, you should reconsider and at least have some alternate sources of revenue to live on in the short term.
 We don’t want to discourage you but the idea that you will be any different from the many other projects we’ve seen and been involved with would be naïve.
-Not one single owner has ever “retired rich” from the wakeboard industry, and many parks have been built with money that doesn’t need to be paid back in a short time, or at all.
+Not one single owner has ever “retired rich” from the wakeboard industry.

 Stay Focused – Don’t Get Distracted

-It’s easy to get wrapped up in the 100’s of cool ideas or others opinions on what you should do, but don’t get distracted from “getting it done” by being a democracy or focusing on items you can do later, if you get that far.
+It’s easy to get wrapped up in the 100’s of cool ideas or others opinions on what you should do, but don’t get distracted.
 If you choose to work with us, we can help you prioritize and task what’s really important now and later.
 Many parks have failed before they got off the ground because the scope of the project grew too large, or they spent too much time figuring out what wakeboard features they would have, before they even had a location locked down.
 Disney World is one of the coolest places on the planet but it wasn’t built overnight.

 After you have done your homework and are ready to move on to the next step, here are some things we do exceptionally well and can help you with.
 Our prices are not set in stone but should give you an idea of what to expect, depending on our time commitment.

 You must have a solid presentation to quickly convey your message, and sell your cable park idea to others.
 This is especially important if you are working with those that have no idea what wakeboarding is and have no interest in learning about it or what you have to offer.
 We can create or help you create presentations and talking points to capture the attention of decision makers, and help you pitch your project.
 If there is one thing we excel at, it is getting projects approved, and this is a good place to test our abilities.
 Presentations cost $250 to $500, depending on the level of detail.
 Once you’ve seen our presentations and understand the common discussion areas and topics, we can create a template for you to run with.

-Many parks have failed before they started, because a “wakeboard dreamer” (*hey, we’re wakeboarders too so don’t get in a ruffle just yet) wasn’t properly prepared to pitch a project or stand in front of 10 or 1000 people and articulate words to people.
-You may need to pitch your idea to a City, Town, or County at any and all levels, and we can assure you that there are very few things we haven’t heard at least once, and can’t prepare you for.
+Many parks have failed before they started, because a “wakeboard dreamer”* (hey, we’re wakeboarders too so don’t get in a ruffle just yet) wasn’t properly prepared to pitch a project or stand in front of 10 or 1000 people and articulate their ideas and plans.
+You may need to pitch your idea to a City, Town, County, or other government bureaucracy at any and all levels, and we can assure you that there are very few things we haven’t heard at least once, and can’t prepare you for.
 We are very capable of any presentation you may need done, at any level, with anyone, period.
 And if this is the one -do or die- presentation to make or break your project, you want to make sure you have the right people standing next to you or handling the hard questions.

-*We are all riders, but your typical wakeboarder or dreamer is certainly not going to convince a land owner, developer, or city official that you are the right person for a project if he or she thinks you are an inexperienced, young punk kid.
+*We are all riders, but your typical wakeboarder or dreamer is certainly not going to convince a land owner, developer, city official, or investor that they are the right person for a project if he or she thinks they are an inexperienced, young punk.
 (Hint: know your audience and try to remove all reasons for people to prejudge you.
 Use common sense and dress appropriately, cut your hair, remove all facial hair and visible jewelry, and cover any tattoos.
 Something as simple as bad breath could kill your presentation.)
-We hope even having to say this was annoying to you but we’re sure you get the point.
-And unless you are a wealthy VC living in the valley, flip flops and shorts are not acceptable for meeting attire.
+We hope even having to mention this was annoying to you but we hope you get the point.
+You can be a wakeboarder but you need to put on a professional hat and demeanor when interacting with decision makers.

 Financial plans are usually one of the major parts of the business plan and take the most time and research and complete.
 The financials are also the most interesting to investors (we really love numbers too) so take the time to ensure your information is accurate.
-We can absolutely assure you that some of the projections we have seen from others border on the insane and impossible – so without preaching, do this right so you don’t have any surprises 2 to 4 years down the road.
+We can absolutely assure you that some of the projections we have seen from others border on the insane – so without preaching, do this right so you don’t have any surprises down the road.

 The financials cover all of the related income and expenses and can be as detailed as you need to make it.
 Most projections are just that, an educated (or non-educated) guess; but we can help you focus on what to really expect for P&L and help you plan accordingly based on real experience and knowledge.
-We are armed with an incredible amount of private data from various cable parks so our numbers are always safe and achievable.
+We are armed with an incredible amount of private data from various cable parks so our numbers are safe and achievable.
 Financial plans from us can cost between $1000 and $5,000, depending on the level of detail.
 (Financial plans take anywhere from 10 to 20 days or more to complete.)

 Business (Operational) Plans

 What exact prices do you have?
-What do your people do if you are “slammed” and there is a line and upset people?
+What do your people do if you are “slammed” and there is a line with upset people?
 What happens if (when) your cable system breaks and you have downtime?
-What products and amenities will you have outside of the wakeboard cable?
-Do you really understand where your money comes from and who your real customers are?
+What products, attractions, and amenities will you have outside of the wakeboard cables?
+Do you understand where your money comes from and who your real customers are?
 What are the daily procedures and itemized checklists for your staff?
 How and when does your staff get paid?
-Security for your retail shop and cable park?
-(Better have video.)
+Video and security for your retail shop and cable park?
 Insurance?
 Legal budget when someone stubs their toe and wants to sue you?
 You are probably starting to get the idea and we’ve only slightly touched on this area.
 We can save you many man hours on this alone and can virtually guarantee we have some of the best systems, practices, procedures, checklists, and how to’s in the industry.
 A lack of a plan is a plan to fail.

-There is no point in recreating the wheel and most, if not all of this information exists in a format you duplicate and learn from.
-We can also work with you on templates and other options to save costs and time in this area. $500 to $2500 is a safe estimate for a typical business plan.
+There is no point in recreating the wheel and most, if not all of this information exists in a format you can simply copy and learn from.
+We can work with you on templates and other options to save costs and time in this area. $500 to $2500 is a safe estimate for a typical business plan.
 SBA lenders and some cities like to ask for this so unless its asked for, you’ll learn most of this for free, going through the process with us.

 Marketing is one of our favorite topics and we can really help guide you on the best methods and ROI for your advertising campaigns.
-We have a list nearly every idea you can or will think of with the ROI percentages to back it up.
-In short, don’t underestimate the power of marketing.
+We have a list nearly every idea you can or will think of with exact ROI percentages to back it up, but in short, don’t underestimate the power of marketing.
 Also, depending on the goals and branding for your park, marketing can be slightly different from cable park to cable park.
 A good marketing plan takes time and collaboration to create a solid plan.
 Expect $1500 to $2500 for us to help you with this.